-Our drug product candidates and consumer products have gone through numerous iterations to optimize the effect of our products, thereby creating trade secrets and proprietary know-how.
+Our drug product candidates and consumer products have gone through numerous iterations to optimize their effectiveness, thereby creating trade secrets and proprietary know-how.
+In particular, the formulation of our consumer product will be treated as a trade secret.
 We seek to protect our proprietary information, including our trade secrets and proprietary know-how, by requiring our employees to execute Proprietary Information, Inventions, Non-Solicitation, and Non-Competition Agreements upon the commencement of their employment.
 Consultants and other advisors are required to sign consulting agreements.
 These agreements generally provide that all confidential information developed or made known during the course of the relationship with us be kept confidential and not be disclosed to third-parties except in specific circumstances.
 In the case of our employees, the agreements also typically provide that all inventions resulting from work performed for us, and utilizing our property or relating to our business and conceived or completed during their employment with us, shall be our exclusive property to the extent permitted by law.
 Further, we require confidentiality agreements from entities that receive our confidential data or materials.

-Brand development of our consumer products is currently underway.
-We intend to apply for trademark protection with the U.S. Patent and Trademark Office and applicable foreign bodies for any brand we develop.
+We have applied, and will continue to apply for trademark protection with the U.S. Patent and Trademark Office and applicable foreign bodies for our brand.
 Issuance of a federally registered trademark creates a rebuttable presumption of ownership of the mark, but may be subject to challenge by others claiming first use in the mark in some or all of the areas in which it is used.
 Federally registered trademarks have a perpetual life, as long as they are maintained and renewed on a timely basis and used properly as trademarks, subject to the rights of third-parties to seek cancellation of the trademarks if they claim priority or confusion of usage.
 We believe that trademarks will be an important element of our ability to successfully market our consumer products.
-Manufacturing